Skip to content ↓

 Our preparation for life curriculum is where we deliver the statutory relationships, sexual education and healthy lifestyles curriculum.
 We operate a spiralised curriculum, so that students visit the same theme each year in an age appropriate way.
 Our curriculum is based on the PSHE Association's guidance and uses a range of resources including material from Brook Learn; Coppafeel; the NSPCC; Oddballs Foundation; the RNLI and the Teenager Cancer Trust alongside the Your Choice and Exploring PSHE textbooks.

 The sessions are delivered by Form Tutors in an inclusive manner and the curriculum is reviewed each year following input from students, tutors and parents.
-If you have any questions about the content of the Preparation for Life curriculum, please speak to your Head of Year or Mr Hartley who is the overall PSHE lead.
+If you have any questions about the content of the Preparation for Life curriculum, please speak to your Head of Year; Ms Sarah Sheppherd who is Head of PSHE or Mr Ian Hartley (Assistant Principal Character and Culture)

 Personal Development Weeks

-We run two Personal Development weeks each year.
+We run one Personal Development week each year.
 In October the timetable is collapsed with year groups exploring particular themes which are run by departments / year groups.

 Year 7: Residential